KyleFord76063/GitTraining/07-Checkout/readme.md

 Let's create OS X version after all.
-This time we'll use `git-checkout` with `-b` switch, which creates new branch if it doesn't exist already and switches into it
+This time we'll use `git-checkout` with `-b` switch, which creates new branch if it doesn't exist already and checkout the new branch
 	git checkout -b my_apple_app

-with knowledge from last part we can check if it worked
+With knowledge from last part we can check if it worked

 	$ git branch
 	  master